 4. The source AMF receives a request to handover the UE to a cell associated with a different target node which may be another AMF for intra-RAN handover or a different type of node (e.g. an MME) for inter-RAN handover (e.g. to E-UTRAN connected to EPC).

-5. The handover procedure is executed as specified in clause 4.9.1.3.
+5. The handover procedure is executed as specified in clause 4.9.1.3 for intra-RAN handover, or as specified in clause 4.11.1.2.1 and 4.11.2.2 for inter-RAN handover.

 6. Any location session started in step 3 may terminate normally before step 6.
 If not, the source AMF shall abort the location session once step 5 is complete.